Katsevich-Lab/sceptre/README.md

 - A suite of plotting functions facilitating visualization of each step in the pipeline.
 - Expanded support for gRNA assignment and quality control.
-- Interoperability with output from 10X Cell Ranger (available now) and Parse Biosciences (coming soon).
+- Interoperability with output from 10X Cell Ranger and Parse Biosciences CRISPR Detect.
 - An [e-book](https://timothy-barry.github.io/sceptre-book/) guiding
   users through the entire process of analyzing their data using `sceptre`.

-`sceptre` v0.9.0 facilitates an entire analysis pipeline for single-cell CRISPR screens, starting from UMI count data obtained from tools like 10X Cell Ranger.
+`sceptre` v0.9.1 facilitates an entire analysis pipeline for single-cell CRISPR screens, starting from UMI count data obtained from tools like 10X Cell Ranger.